PlatONnetwork/platon.py/docs/examples.rst

             argument_filters: dict,
             from_block: int,
             to_block: int) -> Iterable:
-        """Get events using eth_getLogs API.
+        """Get events using platon_getLogs API.

         This method is detached from any contract instance.

         This is a stateless method, as opposed to createFilter.
-        It can be safely called against nodes which do not provide `eth_newFilter` API, like Infura.
+        It can be safely called against nodes which do not provide `platon_newFilter` API, like Infura.
         """

         if from_block is None: